ivnfshz/hulu/README.md

 # HULU Exercise.

-This project contains the solution to if two nodes from a binary tree are cousins or not.
+This project contains the solution to validate if two nodes from a binary tree are cousins or not.

 ## Prerequisites